 SPNEGO is used for authentication via Kerberos.

 Fusion stores a local user record in ZooKeeper, and authentication is performed by the LDAP server.
-User accounts can be managed by Fusion, or created automatically, in which case the Fusion user id maps directly to the LDAP Distinguished Name (DN).
+User accounts can be managed by Fusion, or created automatically, in which case the Fusion user ID maps directly to the LDAP Distinguished Name (DN).
 Fusion permissions can be assigned automatically based on LDAP group membership.

 Fusion stores a local user record in ZooKeeper and the URL and information about the SAML Identity Provider.
 The SAML 2.0 protocol is used to provide web browser single sign-on.

-Managing Security Realms
+Manage Security Realms

 Only Fusion users with admin privileges can manage security realms.
 There are two ways to manage security realms: